Preparing Pets for Hurricane Season

 Each dog, cat, critter, reptile, bird or other pet should have:

 (If you have more than one animal, keep a flash drive handy with scanned photos of records – it’s easier to carry and you’ll have all of your information in one place).
+You will need:

 - Veterinary records

-- Documentation of ownership
+- Proof of ownership (registration papers, etc.)

-- Coggins tests
+- Coggins Test (for horses)

 - A crate